Raised garden beds are frames that come in a variety of materials, wood being the most commonly used one.

-If you use raised beds for a vegetable or flower garden, your plants will thrive.
-A raised garden bed will take care of poor soil, sloping terrain, and lots of other issues.
-These beds consist of rectangular wooden frames that you can raise to the desired height and then fill with fresh soil.
-That way, you get a readymade garden bed that doesn’t need tilling or turning.
+Raised garden beds for a vegetable or flower garden, helps plants thrive.
+They take care of poor soil, sloping terrain, and many other issues.
+A raised garden bed is a rectangular wooden frame that you fill with fresh soil.
+It results in a ready-made garden bed that doesn’t need tilling or turning.

 Raised garden beds are so simple to make that almost anyone can knock them together.
 However, you need to use suitable wood for making the frames.
 Here are some of the best woods to build garden beds: